IPA: Inference Pipeline Adaptation to Achieve High Accuracy and Cost-Efficiency: System Design

-\textbf{Adapter} The Adapter is the auto-configuration model that periodically (1) fetches the incoming load from the monitoring daemon, (2) predicts the next reference load based on the observed historical load using the LSTM module, (3) obtains the optimal configuration in terms of the variant used, batch size, and number of replicas for the next timestep, and finally (4) the new configuration is applied to the pipeline through the Kubernetes Python API \cite{k8spython}.
-Figure~\ref{fig:config-change} shows a snapshot of the system with two available options per model in a video analysis pipeline; the first options are $\{Yolo5l, Yolo5n\}$ and the second are $\{ResNet18, ResNet152\}$.
-In low loads (a), choosing more accurate models $Yolo5l$ and $ResNet152$ with small batch sizes is preferable to ensure low latency.
-However, in higher loads, it is preferable to choose lightweight models such as $Yolo5n$ and $ResNet18$ with more replication and larger batch sizes to ensure high throughput for the system.
+Figure~\ref{fig:config-change} shows a snapshot of the system with two available options per model in a video analysis pipeline; the first options are $\{YOLO5l, YOLO5n\}$ and the second are $\{ResNet18, ResNet152\}$.
+In low loads (a), choosing more accurate models $YOLO5l$ and $ResNet152$ with small batch sizes is preferable to ensure low latency.
+However, in higher loads, it is preferable to choose lightweight models such as $YOLO5n$ and $ResNet18$ with more replication and larger batch sizes to ensure high throughput for the system.